 It was originally introduced to report take off and landing times and used to calculate flight/cabin crew salaries; much more accurate and less time consuming than doing the same via voice over the radio.

-Of most interest from a security perspective would be the ability for ACARS to send updated flight plans to the flight management computer on board.
+Of most interest from a security perspective would be the ability for ACARS to send updated flight plans, clearances, and continuous descent profiles to the flight management computer on board.

 Even then, a pilot would question a flight plan that took them towards dangerous terrain or hostile airspace.
 Ground stations would also question the routing that the plane then took.
 TCAS (Traffic alert and Collision Avoidance System) would also detect and help prevent two aircraft colliding.